Not Emery's captain: Ugly Xhaka impasse exposing Arsenal manager as weak | Goal.com

 The 27-year-old is passionate - some describe him as ‘stubborn’ - and he feels he has been treated unfairly by those who should be supporting him.

-And crucially for Xhaka, he has the support of the majority of his team-mates, the same team-mates who overwhelming voted him in as captain just a matter of weeks ago.
+And crucially for Xhaka, he has the support of the majority of his team-mates, the same team-mates who overwhelmingly voted him in as captain just a matter of weeks ago.

 This is where Emery’s major problem lies.